MicrosoftDocs/visualstudio-docs/docs/containers/overview.md

 When you add or enable Docker support to a .NET 7 or later project, Visual Studio shows the **Container Scaffolding Options** dialog box, which gives you the choice of operating system (Linux or Windows), but also the ability to choose the container build type, either **Dockerfile** or **.NET SDK**.

-In 17.11 preview 2 and later, you can also specify the **Container Image Distro** and the **Docker Build Context**.
+In 17.11 and later, you can also specify the **Container Image Distro** and the **Docker Build Context**.
+(These options do not appear in .NET framework projects or Azure Functions projects.)

 ![Screenshot showing the Container Scaffolding Options dialog for adding Docker support.](./media/overview/vs-2022/container-scaffolding-options.png)

 **Container Image Distro** specifies which OS image your containers use as the base image.
 This list changes if you switch between Linux and Windows as the container type.

+The following images are available:

+Windows:

+- Windows Nano Server (recommended, only available 8.0 and later, not preset for [Native Ahead-of-time (AOT) deployment](/dotnet/core/deploying/native-aot/) projects)
+- Windows Server Core (only available 8.0 and later)

+Linux:

+- Default (Debian, but the tag is "8.0")
+- Debian
+- Ubuntu
+- Chiseled Ubuntu
+- Alpine

+> [!NOTE]
+> Containers based on the Chiseled Ubuntu image and that use [Native Ahead-of-time (AOT) deployment](/dotnet/core/deploying/native-aot/) can only be debugged in Fast Mode.
+See [Customize Docker containers in Visual Studio](container-build.md).

 **Docker Build Context** specifies the folder that is used for the Docker build.
 See [Docker build context](https://docs.docker.com/build/building/context/).
+The default is the solution folder, which is strongly recommended.
+All the files needed for a build need to be under this folder, which is usually not the case if you choose the project folder or some other folder.

 If you choose **Dockerfile**, Visual Studio adds the following to the project: